How Big Is A Youtube Thumbnail?

 If you’re asking what the ideas YouTube thumbnail size is, you’re probably scanning the web wondering, “How can I increase my Youtube views and subscribers?”
 Most likely you’ve come to understand that Youtube thumbnails can work magic on increasing your video clicks, engagement, and, ultimately, subscribers.

-So, what is the ideal YouTube thumbnail size in 2021?
+So, what is the ideal YouTube thumbnail size?
 While the thumbnail dimensions and thumbnail size may seem straightforward, there are other things to consider when aiming to create the ideal-sized YouTube thumbnail design.

 The ideal Youtube thumbnail size is 1280 x 720 pixels.
 When you are creating your custom Youtube thumbnail, these dimensions will make your thumbnail perfect for your youtube video.
 But there is a lot more to creating the perfect youtube thumbnail other than getting the size right.